cheredia19/footy-euros-history/README.md

   data={{
     url: 'goals_by_match.csv'
   }}
-  title="France (4) vs. Yugoslavia (5), held on July 6, 1960, remains the match with the most goals scored in regular time" xAxis="match" yAxis="goals_scored"
+  title="France vs. Yugoslavia, held in 1960, is the match with the most goals scored*" xAxis="match" yAxis="goals_scored"
 />
+*NOTE: In regular time*

 ### Home/away ratio in European Championships matches
 <FlatUiTable